wpsharks/comet-cache-kb/tutorials/21-introduction-dynamic-version-salts.md

 /cache/http/example-com/posts/funky-chicken.v/chicken-lover-34.html
 ```

-Notice that ZenCache detects the presence of a Version Salt, and automatically appends a `.v` (creating a sub-directory) and a cached variation is stored into the slugified cookie value; i.e. `chicken lover 34` automatically becomes `chicken-lover-34.html` ~ nice!
+Notice that Comet Cache detects the presence of a Version Salt, and automatically appends a `.v` (creating a sub-directory) and a cached variation is stored into the slugified cookie value; i.e. `chicken lover 34` automatically becomes `chicken-lover-34.html` ~ nice!

 ----

 ## Environment Variables as a Version Salt

 Instead of creating a Version Salt based on a cookie, we could base it on the [User-Agent](http://en.wikipedia.org/wiki/User_agent) that a visitor uses to access the site (i.e. the device they are using).
 If you wanted to maintain a separate cache file for visitors who came to your site with an iPhone, you could detect the User-Agent string using the [PHP Environment Variable](http://www.php.net/manual/en/reserved.variables.server.php) `$_SERVER['HTTP_USER_AGENT']`.
-We can tell ZenCache to create a separate version of the cache specifically for iPhone users.
+We can tell Comet Cache to create a separate version of the cache specifically for iPhone users.

 Using the same *"Funky Chicken"* example Post: `http://example.com/posts/funky-chicken/`

-I will enter the following into the Version Salt configuration field provided by ZenCache in the Dashboard.
+I will enter the following into the Version Salt configuration field provided by Comet Cache in the Dashboard.
 Remember, a Version Salt can also be a PHP Expression (very handy).
 This makes it possible for me to use a [PHP Ternary Expression](http://davidwalsh.name/php-shorthand-if-else-ternary-operators) to achieve what I want.
 In this case, I want to create a seperate version of the cache that is specifically for users who access the site from their iPhone.
 I will use the following for my Version Salt:

 ```
 preg_match('/iPhone/i', $_SERVER['HTTP_USER_AGENT']) ? 'iPhones' : ''